OasisLMF/ODS_OpenExposureData/OpenExposureData/8_OED_Reinsurance.rst

 .. csv-table::
     :header: "Type of Reinsurance",	"Value in ReinsType Field",	"Notes"

     "Facultative",	"FAC",	"Excess of loss (or sometimes proportional) contract applicable at location, location group, policy or account level.
-The risk level must be consistent with the field used to define the scope. **RiskLimit, RiskAttachment** and **PlacedPercent** are typically the fields used.
+The risk level must be consistent with the field used to define the scope. **RiskLimit, RiskAttachment** and **PlacedPercent** are typically the fields used."

-    "Quota Share",	"QS",	"A proportional contract applicable to a tranche of exposure defined using the reinsurance scope filter fields. **PlacedPercent**, and sometimes **RiskLimit** and **OccLimit** are typically the fields used.
+    "Quota Share",	"QS",	"A proportional contract applicable to a tranche of exposure defined using the reinsurance scope filter fields. **PlacedPercent**, and sometimes **RiskLimit** and **OccLimit** are typically the fields used."
     "Surplus Share",	"SS",	"A proportional contract where the proportion ceded varies by risk.
-The risk level must be consistent with the field used to define the scope. **CededPercent** must be specified for each risk in the reinsurance scope table. **OccLimit** is sometimes also used.
+The risk level must be consistent with the field used to define the scope. **CededPercent** must be specified for each risk in the reinsurance scope table. **OccLimit** is sometimes also used."
     "Per Risk Treaty",	"PR",	"An excess of loss contract applying per-risk to a tranche of exposure defined using the reinsurance scope filter fields.
-"RiskLimit, RiskAttachment" and sometimes "PlacedPercent" and "OccLimit" are the fields typically used.
+'RiskLimit, RiskAttachment' and sometimes 'PlacedPercent' and 'OccLimit' are the fields typically used."

-    "Catastrophe Excess of Loss",	"CXL",	"An excess of loss contract applying per-event to a tranche of exposure defined using the reinsurance scope filter fields. **OccLimit, OccAttachment** and sometimes **PlacedPercent** are the fields typically used.
+    "Catastrophe Excess of Loss",	"CXL",	"An excess of loss contract applying per-event to a tranche of exposure defined using the reinsurance scope filter fields. **OccLimit, OccAttachment** and sometimes **PlacedPercent** are the fields typically used."

-    "Aggregate Excess of Loss",	"AXL",	"An aggregate excess of loss contract applying per-period to a tranche of exposure defined using the reinsurance scope filter fields. **AggLimit, AggAttachment** and sometimes **PlacedPercent** are the fields typically used.
+    "Aggregate Excess of Loss",	"AXL",	"An aggregate excess of loss contract applying per-period to a tranche of exposure defined using the reinsurance scope filter fields. **AggLimit, AggAttachment** and sometimes **PlacedPercent** are the fields typically used."

 The fields used to define reinsurance financial terms are given in the table below.
 These are all specified in the reinsurance info table, although for surplus treaties note that **CededPercent** must be specified in the reinsurance scope table.

+|

 Risk Level
 ##########